When a ship docks at a pier or docks with other ships, mooring bollards are the fixed endpoints of the cable.

 Marine bollards are constantly exposed to harsh seawater, salt spray, and changing weather conditions.
 To ensure long service life and safety, material and surface protection are essential.

-Materials: Norman Ship bollards are manufactured from cast steel, ductile iron, or stainless steel, depending on the load requirement and installation environment.
+Materials: Norman boat bollards are manufactured from cast steel, ductile iron, or stainless steel, depending on the load requirement and installation environment.

 Surface Treatment: Each bollard is sandblasted and coated with marine-grade epoxy paint for superior adhesion and corrosion resistance.